MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

 1. In the **Functions** pane, select the the existing **FileParser** function.
 1. In the **Function** blade, select the **Code + Test** option from the **Developer** section.
 1. In the function editor, select **Test/Run**.
-1. In the popup dialog that appears, perform the following actions:
+1. In the pop-up dialog box that appears, perform the following actions:
     - In the **HTTP method** list, select **GET**.
 1. Select **Run** to test the function.
 1. Observe the results of the test run.
 The result should be your Azure Storage connection string.

-> **Review**: In this exercise, you used a service identity to read the value of a secret stored in Key Vault and returned that value as the result of an function app.
+> **Review**: In this exercise, you used a service identity to read the value of a secret stored in Key Vault and returned that value as the result of a function app.

 ### Exercise 4: Access Azure Blob Storage data